 Underrepresentation and Sexism

 Representation matters.
 Folks who have role models to follow are far more likely to follow their dreams and pursue a career that brings them joy.
 However, many companies fail to track representation and are completely unaware of their gender bias at work.

 Without adequate representation, stereotypes and gender bias can become ingrained within male-dominated workplaces.
 Bias against women can turn any corporation into a hostile work environment and entrench misguided beliefs about sexuality and gender.

 Underrepresentation is a major issue in competitive fields like sales.
 Decades of sexism have led many to believe that women are incapable of thriving in fast-paced work environments.
 This is something that women like Zahra Jiva, a sales manager at Pipedrive, experience firsthand.

 Zahra explains that “Being taken seriously is one of the hardest things as a woman.”
 Zahra has even experienced moments “where customers preferred to talk to my male colleagues,” due to misguided beliefs about gender and credibility.

 The barriers that women face are even more significant for folks who are not cis, white, straight, or “able-bodied.”
-The Women in the Workplace report found that women of color are generally more ambitious than white women yet are far less likely to feel supported in the pursuit of their career goals.
+The Women in the Workplace report found that women of color are generally more ambitious than white women yet are far less likely to feel supported in pursuing their career goals.